verus-lang/verus-analyzer/editors/code/README.md

-# rust-analyzer
+# verus-analyzer

-This extension provides support for the [Rust programming language](https://www.rust-lang.org/).
+This extension provides support for the [Verus programming language](https://github.com/verus-lang/verus).
-It is recommended over and replaces `rust-lang.rust`.
+It is derived from [rust-analyzer](https://rust-analyzer.github.io/)

 ## Features